iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 will not be re-run unless their dependencies and/or parameters change.

-In the above example, the experiment with `['optimizer=sgd', 'model=resnet']` will not waste computing because all stages are already in the cache:
+In the above example, the experiment with `['optimizer=sgd', 'model=resnet']` will not waste computing because the results are already in the cache:

 ```
 $ dvc queue logs 0b443d8